How can we help?

 What is your refund policy?

 Wiser offers a 30-day refund satisfaction policy if you're unsatisfied after your first month.
 Simply request a refund within 30 days of your first charge and we'll refund your subscription fee in full.
 Beyond 30 days, subscription fees are non-refundable per our terms.
-Mediation service fees are non-refundable once mediation has begun.
 We're confident in our service quality, and this satisfaction policy lets you try Wiser with confidence.

 How does auto-renewal work?